kubeflow/website/content/docs/started/getting-started.md

 Follow the
 [guide to deploying Kubeflow on Kubernetes](/docs/started/k8s/overview/).

-<a id="desktop"></a>
+<a id="single-node"></a>
+### Installing Kubeflow on a single-node Kubernetes cluster

-### Installing Kubeflow on a desktop or server
+You can use the following options to run Kubeflow on a single-node Kubernetes cluster, which you can use on a desktop or server or in the cloud.

-Choose the desktop/server guide for your operating system or environment:
+Choose the guide for your operating system or environment:

   * To use Kubeflow on Linux, follow the
     [Linux deployment guide](/docs/started/workstation/getting-started-linux/).